 Some people become awkwardly ashamed and overly apologetic; and some of us become overly concerned about this happening again, which leads us to change how we behave in bed more generally.
 For example, you might become nervous before sex, trying to stop your partner from connecting with you and stimulating you sexually, because you worry that this might make you finish too soon.

 What’s the problem with this sort of behavior?
 Firstly, it doesn’t help prolong your orgasm and can even make the problem worse.
-Secondly, you think your partner won’t notice how tense you are and that this won’t affect her?
+Secondly, do you think your partner won’t notice how tense you are and that this won’t affect her?
 Think again – sex is the most intimate experience we can have – you are literally inside your partner’s body!
 What this means is that your anxiety can make your partner feel equally uncomfortable, self-conscious, and inhibited in the bedroom.

 By trying to hold on when you can’t anymore – and by becoming overly apologetic about it – you are likely turning sex into an awkward, uncomfortable, and short-lived experience.
 The good news is that there are many tried and tested ways of managing these sorts of sexual issues; and that you don’t need to resort to mechanical behavior or thoughts of your grandmother in order to last longer in bed!